jianlgler/Statistics/README.md

 2. Search for the methods to generate a NORMAL r.v.
 X , and simulate (Application)  the following distribution  : X, X², X/Y², X²/Y² , X/Y .
 And find in the web what are these distributions

 * Research
-1. Search on the web about this problem, compare your results with theoretical results found
+1. Search on the web about first applicaiton's issue, compare your results with theoretical results found
+2. Search on the web about the distribution used in the second application
 - [Theory Link](https://jianlgler.github.io/Statistics/hw_08/)